HtmlUnit Development

 Running Test with real browsers

-The aim of the development of HtmlUnit is to provide as accurate a simulation of the various browsers as possible.
-As browsers are constantly evolving, we have to adapt our test assumptions with every update.
-Therefore (almost) all tests are implemented in such a way that they can be executed with HtmlUnit as well as (with the help of Selenium WebDriver) with the supported real browsers.
+The primary goal of HtmlUnit development is to provide the most accurate simulation possible of supported browsers.
+Since browsers are constantly evolving, we have to adapt our test assumptions with every browser version update.
+Therefore almost all tests are implemented in such a way that they can be executed with HtmlUnit as well as (with the help of Selenium WebDriver) with the supported real browsers.

-This behavior is provided by the superclass org.htmlunit.WebDriverTestCase.
-The test execution can be switched accordingly with the help of a configuration file.
+This functionality is provided by the superclass org.htmlunit.WebDriverTestCase.
+Test execution can be switched accordingly with the help of a configuration file.

-By default, all tests runing with HtmlUnit, but this behavior can be changed by having a property file named "{@code test.properties}" in the HtmlUnit root directory.
+By default, all tests runking with HtmlUnit, but this behavior can be changed by having a property file named "{@code test.properties}" in the HtmlUnit root directory.

 Sample (remove the part not matching your os)